Data for Democracy wins Unite Ideas #IDETECT data challenge to monitor worldwide patterns of internal displacement

 While politicians, the media and the general public have been fixated – with good reason – on the fate of refugees and migrants worldwide, another massive and largely neglected crisis has continued unabated behind many countries’ borders.
 In 2016, IDMC recorded 31.1 million new cases of people becoming displaced internally because of conflict, violence or disasters.
 This figure, published this week in our 2017 Global Report on Internal Displacement, is the equivalent of one person forced to flee every second.

-The full opinion piece published by Reuters is available here
+To read the full full opinion piece published by Reuters click here

 2017 Global Report on Internal Displacement (GRID)